 The way to have the best of both worlds is to use a frame that has an opening, so you can simply slide the art in and out when you need to.

-The idea below is a great DIY option, if you’re handy and into crafts: –
+This idea is a great DIY option, if you’re handy and into crafts…

 Very quick and easy – and you can hang this on the wall or on a door.
 It’s practical as it doesn’t use pins AND it’s wipeable! – and it also keeps the art clean.